Community supervision & Corrections Department

 The Dual Diagnosis Center (DDC) is a 60 bed (30 men, 30 women) treatment facility for clients presenting with co-occurring disorders (mental health diagnosis and a substance abuse disorder).
 The DDC is housed at the Wilmer campus.
 It is a 90-day inpatient program which opened in early 2008.
 The DDC program also includes an Aftercare court component.

-The Comprehensive Assessment and Treatment Services (CATS) department is administered by the Dallas County CSCD and performs mental health and substance abuse screenings for all Felony cases upon bond release, to assess needs upfront.
+The Assessment, Treatment, and Research Services (ATRS) department is administered by the Dallas County CSCD and performs mental health and substance abuse screenings for all Felony cases upon bond release, to assess needs upfront.
 Where indicated, screenings are followed by substance abuse and/or psychological evaluations.
 Appropriate referrals for treatment are made if indicated by evaluation.
-CATS provides in-house intensive outpatient programs (IOP) in English and Spanish and specialty IOP programs such as Dual Diagnosis.
-CATS refers and/or contracts out to supportive outpatient programs and residential substance abuse treatment.
-CATS staff also provides evaluations for jail clients and consult with courts and officers.
+ATRS provides in-house intensive outpatient programs (IOP) in English and Spanish and specialty IOP programs such as Dual Diagnosis.
+ATRS refers and/or contracts out to supportive outpatient programs and residential substance abuse treatment.
+ATRS staff also provides evaluations for jail clients and consult with courts and officers.

 - Accepts indigent clients and non-indigent if the court orders a program fee